TomBurdge/Open-AI-Streamlit-Demo/README.md

 Similar risks exist with Large Language Models (LLMs) where prompts might be crafted to extract sensitive information or promote discriminatory behavior.
 A practical solution is to use an LLM to screen the messages before they are processed by the main model.

-In the `streamlit_app.py` file, you'll find a simple yet effective method implemented to safeguard against malicious or deceptive prompts.
+In the `streamlit_app.py` file, you'll find a simple method to safeguard against malicious or deceptive prompts.

 ## How to Use This App